harveyThomas4692/GA-C/README.md

 An implementation of a genetic algorithm in C. This was intended for use in the paper:_______.

-The code is designed to be flexible, wherein different environments can be easily switched out
+The code is designed to be flexible, wherein different environments can be easily switched out.

+All functions are documented in the header files.

-## Examples
+## Example Environment
 There is currently one example environment that was used for the paper mentioned above.
 The code for this can be found at https://github.com/harveyThomas4692/GA-LineBundles

 ## Citation